deepch/config/README.md

 This package works `JSON`.

-For the simplest example, consider some TOML file as just a list of keys and values:
+For the simplest example, consider some JSON file as just a list of keys and values:

 ```json